 Geoffrey von Maltzahn

-Geoffrey von Maltzahn joined Flagship in 2009 and is a VentureLabs®, where he focuses on inventing technologies and starting companies to address important challenges in sustainability, nutrition, and medicine.
-He is a founder and inventor of the platform technologies for the VentureLabs companies Seres Health, Pronutria, and Symbiota.
+Geoffrey von Maltzahn joined Flagship in 2009 and is a VentureLabs® Partner, where he focuses on inventing technologies and starting companies to address important challenges in sustainability, nutrition, and medicine.
+He is a founder and inventor of the platform technologies for the VentureLabs companies Seres Therapeutics, Pronutria Biosciences, and Symbiota.
 Geoff is currently Chief Executive Officer of Kaleido Biosciences and Chief Technology Officer of Symbiota and has served as the Chief Technology Officer of Seres, where he led the discovery of SER-109—the first clinically-validated Microbiome Therapeutic—and the generation of the company’s Microbiome Therapeutics™ platform.
 He was Vice President Discovery of Axcella Health, where he led the discovery of two pharmaconutrient products in clinical testing and the development of the company’s ProNutrein™ platform.

 He has received over 20 awards and honors for his inventions, including the Lemelson-MIT Student Prize, awarded to the most innovative student at MIT; the National Inventors Hall of Fame Graduate Student Prize; the Biomedical Engineering Society Graduate Research Award; the Harvard-MIT Martha Gray Prize; and the Randolph G. Wei Award, for MIT’s most outstanding contribution at the interface of life sciences and engineering undergraduate research.
 Geoff also has had his inventions recognized among the “world’s greatest scientific breakthroughs of today” by Dean Kamen on Planet Green and in the Innovations of the Year by MSNBC.